rkrajini/gettingstarted/Readme.txt

-this is a read me txt file
+this is a read me txt file test is changing